nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="desc_rename_packages">

 * **If you wish to rename AB3 packages/classes** to fit your product, this is the best time to do so (i.e., before starting any functionality changes), as such changes cause widespread changes to the codebase, causing many merge conflicts with any other ongoing PRs.
 * **Renaming packages/classes is optional**.
 It is fine to keep the existing ones.
-But if you decide to rename them, do it quickly, and remember to follow the workflow you practiced in the previous week.
+But if you decide to rename them, do it quickly, and probably best done by one person in one shot (to minimize merge conflicts).

 </div>
 {#====================================================================================================================#}